Koenkk/zigbee2mqtt.io/docs/information/mqtt_topics_and_message_structure_new.md

 -----------------

-## zigbee2mqtt/bridge/config/last_seen
-Allows you to set the `advanced` -> `last_seen` configuration option.
-See [Configuration](../information/configuration.md) for possible values.

-## zigbee2mqtt/bridge/config/elapsed
-Allows you to set the `advanced` -> `elapsed` configuration option.
-See [Configuration](../information/configuration.md) for possible values.

 ## zigbee2mqtt/bridge/config/touchlink/factory_reset
 See [Touchlink](./touchlink.md).

 ## zigbee2mqtt/bridge/ota_update/+
 See [OTA updates](./ota_updates.md).

-## zigbee2mqtt/bridge/config/log_level
-Allows you to switch the `log_level` during runtime.
-This is not persistent (will not be saved to `configuration.yaml`).
-Possible payloads are: `"debug"`, `"info"`, `"warn"`, `"error"`.

-## zigbee2mqtt/bridge/config/whitelist
-Allows you to whitelist devices in the network.
-Payload should be the `friendly_name`, e.g. `0x00158d0001b79111`.
-On successful whitelisting a [`device_whitelisted`](https://www.zigbee2mqtt.io/information/mqtt_topics_and_message_structure.html#zigbee2mqttbridgelog) message is sent.
-Note that when devices are whitelisted, all device which are not whitelisted will be removed from the network.

 ## zigbee2mqtt/bridge/networkmap
 **WARNING: During the networkmap scan your network will be not/less responsive.
 Depending on the size of your network this can take somewhere between 10 seconds and 2 minutes.
 Therefore it is recommended to only trigger these scans manually!**